Pagination

 • Pagination applies to any endpoint that returns a resource collection as primary data, regardless of the request type.

-• The default maximum page size is 100, unless overridden by an endpoint.
+• The maximum page size is 100, unless it is overridden at a particular endpoint.

 • If page[number] is not specified, page 1 is returned by default.